Hunza, Pakistan has one of the most beautiful landscapes in the entire world – breathtaking views I can only describe as ‘heavenly.’

-Some of the longest-living people on planet earth, scientists have named this glacial drinking water as the number one life-prolonging secret of the Hunza Valley.
+Some of the longest-living people on planet earth, scientists have named this glacial drinking water as the number one life-prolonging secret to people living in Hunza.

-Hunza Water is not a joke, it comes from Himalayan-glacial melt, has an unnaturally alkaline pH-level (meaning high pH), and “extraordinary levels of active hydrogen.”
-The Hunza Valley region makes this possible due to the remoteness of these mountains (remaining free of pollution).
+Hunza Water is not a joke, it comes from Himalayan-glacial melt, has an unnaturally alkaline pH-level (meaning a high pH), and “extraordinary levels of active hydrogen.”
+The Hunza Valley region makes this ultra-pure possible due to the remoteness of these mountains (ever remaining free of pollution).